kubermatic/docs/content/kubermatic/master/installation/securing_services/_index.en.md

 +++

-Access to Prometheus, Grafana and all other system services included with Kubermatic is secured by running them behind [OAuth2-Proxy](https://github.com/oauth2-proxy/oauth2-proxy) and using [Dex](https://github.com/dexidp/dex) as the authentication provider.
+Access to Prometheus, Grafana and all other system services included with Kubermatic Kubernetes Platform(KKP) is secured by running them behind
+[OAuth2-Proxy](https://github.com/oauth2-proxy/oauth2-proxy) and using [Dex](https://github.com/dexidp/dex)
+as the authentication provider.